localstack/docs/content/en/references/network-troubleshooting/created-resources/_index.md

 - networking
 ---

 If you have created a resource using LocalStack, such as an OpenSearch cluster or RDS database, you may need to access it from your application.
 Typically, these resources are accessible through a URL or a hostname provided by LocalStack.
-While the environment variable `HOSTNAME_EXTERNAL` can often control the returned hostname, this approach may only work for some cases.
+By default, LocalStack returns the hostname `localhost.localstack.cloud`, which resolves to LocalStack using DNS.
+For special environments (e.g., proxies), the [configuration]({{< ref "configuration" >}}) `LOCALSTACK_HOST` customizes the URLs returned by LocalStack.
 This guide will explore different scenarios and provide detailed instructions on accessing resources created by LocalStack under different scenarios.

-{{<alert title="Note">}}
-An additional environment variable is available: `LOCALSTACK_HOSTNAME`.
-It is primarily used for communication within LocalStack and should not be used.
-We are currently working on streamlining the configuration under different scenarios.
-{{</alert>}}

 ## From your host

 {{< figure src="../images/3.svg" width="400" >}}

 For example, suppose you have created an OpenSearch cluster using LocalStack and want to access it from the same computer.
-In such a case, you can set the `HOSTNAME_EXTERNAL` environment variable to specify the desired hostname that will be returned.
+In such a case, you can set the `LOCALSTACK_HOST` environment variable to specify the desired hostname and port that will be returned.
 Check out the [service-specific documentation]({{<ref "user-guide/aws/feature-coverage">}}) for more details.

 ## From a container LocalStack created